Kaworu Nagisa: Rebuild of Evangelion

+Akira Ishida, Kaworu's voice actor, was asked if the sequence of Shinji and Kaworu united in the same Evangelion could be interpreted as a "love scene"; Ishida replied he "could not make that interpretation", and left it up to what the director said or the fans' speculation, saying: "But, at the very least, them getting in the same unit is different, as they both pursue the same goal together.
+It seems representative of the depth of their connection".
+According to Yoshiyuki Sadamoto, Kaworu's redesigned appearance in the Rebuild of Evangelion films more closely resembles his manga incarnation than his anime counterpart.
+Sadamoto also incorporated elements reminiscent of Chiaki Mamiya from The Girl Who Leapt Through Time (2006), for which he served as character designer.
+Before the release of the final Rebuild of Evangelion film, fans widely discussed a hypothesis commonly known as the "loop theory", according to which the tetralogy serves as a sequel to the original anime.
+The theory holds that the characters repeatedly relive the events of the television series with minor variations.
+Mario Pasqualini of Dimensione Fumetto, however, rejected this interpretation, arguing that only Kaworu is trapped in a cycle of death and rebirth, whereas Shinji and the other characters progress linearly and several lines of dialogue contradict the fan theory.

 Manga

-In the Neon Genesis Evangelion manga, written by the series' character designer Yoshiyuki Sadamoto, Kaworu is introduced in advance in a narrative arc roughly corresponding to the nineteenth episode of the series.
+In the Neon Genesis Evangelion manga, written by the series' character designer Yoshiyuki Sadamoto, Kaworu is introduced in advance in a narrative arc roughly corresponding to the nineteenth episode of the series, "Introjection".
 In the 57th chapter of the comic, he meets Shinji in the ruins of a church during a piano solo.
 In his first appearance, he kills a stray cat in front of Shinji, arguing this would spare the cat further pain.
-He is later brought into Nerv to replace the Fourth Child, Toji Suzuhara, who died while fighting alongside Rei Ayanami against the Angel Armisael.
+He is later brought into Nerv to replace the Fourth Child, Toji, who died while fighting alongside Rei Ayanami against the Angel Armisael.
 His role as an Angel also changes, being presented as the twelfth instead of the seventeenth.
+Writer Virginie Nebbia noted that Kaworu's manga incarnation is less human and less sympathetic than his anime counterpart.
 In this version of events, Shinji has strong suspicions of the Fifth Child, and he accuses Kaworu of violating his personal space.
 Following Rei's death, Shinji temporarily moves to his apartment, heartbroken by the loss he has just suffered.
 Shinji has a nightmare and starts to hyperventilate, and Kaworu uses this opportunity to perform cardiopulmonary resuscitation by kissing Shinji, which angers him.
 Over time, their relationship becomes increasingly cold and tormented, until they take two different paths.